nicholasadamou/nicholasadamou.com/README.md

 Previous iterations: [v1](https://github.com/nicholasadamou/v1), [v2](https://github.com/nicholasadamou/v2), and [v3](https://github.com/nicholasadamou/v3).

 A simplistic and clean personal portfolio website showcasing my work and blog posts.
-This website features MDX blog posts with view counts, a dark mode toggle, an about page, and more.
+This website features MDX articles with view counts, a dark mode toggle, an about page, and more.

 ## Table of Contents